clarkfitzg/phd_research/optim/dag.md

 totally static.

-How do general purpose systems like dask and tez approach this?
+How do general purpose systems like dask and tez approach this? dask is a dynamic scheduler, so it is completely different.

 Start from ideal code that is already in this DAG form.
 Suppose we're just working with a multiprocessing fork type machine.